pygame-community/pyga.me/README.md

 2. Can I add my game to the website?

 Maybe!
-We currently do not have an official way to request for your game to be featured, but for now just message `Novial#1450` through Discord.
+We currently do not have an official way to request for your game to be featured, but for now just message us through [Discord](https://discord.gg/pygame).
 If your game impresses us, we will add it to the site's homepage.

 3. Why is the domain [pyga.me](https://pyga.me) instead of [pygame.org](https://pygame.org)